 Facebook ads can be a game-changer for big and small businesses looking to effectively engage their target audience.
 By following these expert strategies and tips, you can ensure your campaigns are set up for success.

-However, keep in mind that while Facebook advertising offers a broad framework, the specifics will depend on your business’s unique requirements and goals.
+However, while Facebook advertising offers a broad framework, the specifics will depend on your business’s unique requirements and goals.

 To truly harness the power of Facebook ads, adopt a mindset of continuous experimentation, testing, and refinement.

 Need a hand getting started?
-Talk to the Hawks.
+Talk to the social media marketing experts at HawkSEM.

 This post has been updated and was originally published in December 2023.